DUNE-DAQ/docs/docs/how_to_make_edits.md

 On that note: if you run `bin/the_final_markdown.sh`, make sure to blow away the entire `docs/packages` directory and `mkdocs.yml` first, since `bin/the_final_markdown.sh` will create them.
 It'll remind you if you don't.

 Once you've got all the edits in place, make a commit.
-Assuming you're on the `develop` branch of the docs repo, when you push your commit to the central repo, it'll trigger a build under the jcfreeman2 account on the readthedocs website.
+Assuming you're on the `develop` branch of the docs repo, when you push your commit to the central repo, it'll trigger a build under the dune-daq-docs account on the readthedocs website (ask JCF for the password).
 After a couple of minutes, unless there was a syntax error, you'll be able to see your handiwork at https://dune-daq-sw.readthedocs.io/en/latest/.

 ## Seeing your edits without committing